pnp/powershell/documentation/Set-PnPTenant.md

 ```

 ### -EnableModernListTemplateIds
-Guids of out of the box modern lists id's to show.
+Guids of out of the box modern liststemplates to show when creating a new list

 ```yaml
 Type: Guid[]